SAP/sap-btp-service-operator/README.md

 <b>Attention: **Use this option only for cleanup purposes for a cluster that's no longer available.** Applying it to an active and available cluster may result in unintended resource leftovers in your cluster.</b>

-### I can see my service instance in SAP BTP, but not its corresponding custom resource in a cluster.
-What can I do?
+### I can see my service instance in SAP BTP, but not its corresponding custom resource in my cluster.
+How can I restore the custom resource?

 Let's break down how to recover your Kubernetes custom resource that exists in SAP BTP but not in your Kubernetes cluster: